CVasqg/GroceryList/README.md

 **To run our application:**

 1. Open up your code editor of choice and clone the repo.
-Then, install all dependences for React:
+Then, install all dependences:
    ```
    git clone [REPO_URL]
    npm install
+   npm install react-icons
    ```

 3. Run the application: